georgeus19/klofan/docs/use-cases/food-use-case.md

 ![Schema After Energy Unit Recommendation](./img/after-e-unit.png)

-Now the user is satisfied with the schema and wants to get the output rdf where the unmapped properties should be a part of new generated vocabularies.
-The tool detects all unmapped properties and provides a way to create new vocabularies and map them remaining unmapped properties to them.
-In the picture below, the app shows all unmapped properties in red.
-If the user does not want to create any vocabulary, each property would have a default vocabulary prefix which is shown in the right side menu.
+Now the user is satisfied with the schema and wants to get the output rdf where the unmapped propertySets should be a part of new generated vocabularies.
+The tool detects all unmapped propertySets and provides a way to create new vocabularies and map them remaining unmapped propertySets to them.
+In the picture below, the app shows all unmapped propertySets in red.
+If the user does not want to create any vocabulary, each propertySet would have a default vocabulary prefix which is shown in the right side menu.

 ![Schema With Unmapped Properties](./img/unmapped-props.png)